 The real highlight of Slovenia (based on my subjective and small amount of time spent there) is Lake Bled.
 For us Englishfolk, the word ‘Bled’ is slang, something you may use to call a friend (Urban dictionary give a pretty good definition if you’re unsure) so this sign made us giggle a lot, the translation meaning ‘In Bled’.

 The lake is so picturesque and there was a calm atmosphere the day we were there, away from the buzz of the capital.
 In the middle of the lake is a small island with a church and small museum.
 Due to our budget we didn’t pay the fee for the boat to get to the island.
-Instead we took a stroll around the lake and looked at the beauty.
+Instead, we took a stroll around the lake and looked at the beauty.
 Bled Castle overlooks the lake and we climbed to the top for an epic view.
-You have to pay to go inside but the scenery is incredible and this lovely photo was taken by an Italian pizza maker.
-For real.

 It was a short but sweet trip to this country but I enjoyed seeing what we could in a small amount of time and think Lake Bled is definitely worth a visit.